 - Museums also provide many social services, including programs for children on the autism spectrum, English as a Second Language classes, and programs for adults with Alzheimer's or other cognitive impairments.17 - Museums are committed to ensuring that people of all backgrounds have access to high quality experiences in their institutions.
-In 2012, 37% of museums were free at all times or had suggested admission fees only; nearly all the rest offered discounts or free admission days.18 - Since 2014, more than 600 museums located in all 50 US states, the District of Columbia, and the US Virgin Islands have facilitated almost 3 million museum visits for low-income Americans through the Museums for All program.19 - About 26% of museums are located in rural areas20; other museums reach these communities with traveling vans, portable exhibits, and robust online resources.
+In 2012, 37% of museums were free at all times or had suggested admission fees only; nearly all the rest offered discounts or free admission days.18 - In 2014, IMLS launched Museums for All, a national access initiative.
+Today, more than 1000 participating museums in 50 states, DC, and the US Virgin Islands offer deeply discounted admission to visitors who receive Supplemental Nutrition Assistance Program (SNAP) benefits.
+The program has reached over 5.8 million visitors.19 - About 26% of museums are located in rural areas20; other museums reach these communities with traveling vans, portable exhibits, and robust online resources.